AndreGuerra123/NUTT/README.md

 #### References

 - [x] The following styles of referencing are acceptable: Harvard, and alternative styles as directed by your School or Institute.
-(Default is (Lastname, Year))

-- [ ] Users of EndNote will find the Newcastle Harvard Style included on all University networked PCs.
-Further information about EndNote and Harvard at Newcastle can be found at: http://libguides.ncl.ac.uk/endnote TODO: Build some tutorials later on.
+(Default is (Lastname, Year)) Users of EndNote will find the Newcastle Harvard Style included on all University networked PCs.
+Further information about EndNote and Harvard at Newcastle can be found at: http://libguides.ncl.ac.uk/endnote

-- [ ] And the beautiful Mendeley which I devotely use?
-TODO: Build some tutorials later on.

 #### Bibliography